Posts Tagged ‘cheri honkala’

 GP legislation and principles have their roots in the commitment to social justice, non-violence, environmentalism, and grassroots organization.
 Formed in 2001 from the Association of State Green Parties, members hope to renew the idea of democracy without the contributions of corporate donors.
 Their primary goal is to assist state Green Parties in growth and policy debate.
 They emphasize transparency and the democratic process and in building consensus.

 The core of their political activity can be summarized through 10 Key Values: Grassroots Democracy, Social Justice and Equal Opportunity, Ecological Wisdom, Non-Violence, Decentralization, Community Based Economics, Feminism and Gender Equality, Respect for Diversity, Personal and Global Responsibility, and Future Focus and Sustainability.
-(For a more detailed elaboration of these ideas, visit their website).

 Who is running?